grimme-lab/xtb_docs/source/gsm.rst

    :scale: 25 %
    :alt: claisen_conv

-   Energy diagram of a wrong reaction path
+   Energy diagram of a claisen reaction